tilakranjan/context_Loader/README.md

 ## Getting Started

 contextLoader.addLoader('#yourDiv').
-'yourDiv' - the id of the div where context loader will appear
+'#yourDiv' - the selector for the div where context loader will appear.

 ### Prerequisites